INSO-World/Trinocular/src/registry/ReadMe.md

 }
 ```

-* id: ID of the visualization service instance (used in following endpoints as :id parameter)
+* id: ID of the visualization service in the visualization group (used in following endpoints as :id
+  parameter)
 * hostname: Hostname of the visualization service
 * healthCheck: Health check endpoint of visualization service
 * data: Containing information about the concrete visualizations